 My job as a locomotive engineer for the BNSF Railway has me out of town often, and I enjoy operating the Kachina remotely.
-I've worked lots of DX from motels, and hope to work a lot more from our 5th wheel travel trailer.
+I've worked lots of DX from motels, and hope to work a lot more from our travel trailer.

 My wife Cheryl is a counselor and our daughter, Caitlin, is a paramedic.
 We have two lively Shiba Inus--Sadie and Yoshi, to keep us company.

 The dogs and I are admiring the Union Pacific "Big Boy" in Cheyenne, Wyoming.